About public sector reform

 Sustainable Health Review – review of the Western Australian health system with a focus on prioritising the delivery of patient-centred, high quality and financially sustainable healthcare across the State.
 The

 interim report was released in February 2018 and the final report is due in November 2018.

-The reform program will also consider the recommendations of CEO Working Groups that reported to the Government in 2017 on ways to reduce costs, duplication and red tape across the public sector.
+The reform program is also shaped by the recommendations of CEO Working Groups that reported to the Government in 2017 on ways to reduce costs, duplication and red tape across the public sector.
 The working groups comprised directors general from a number of government agencies.

-Together, these reform measures have resulted in more than 300 recommendations and actions for change.
+Together, these reviews have resulted in more than 350 recommendations and actions for change.